jborza/jborza.github.io/_posts/2020-11-21-hardware-adventures-9-calculator-with-keypad.md

     reg_arg <= reg_arg * 10 + keypad_out;
 end
 ```

+To display the `DISPLAY` register we initially convert the 10-digit number to BCD, then [encode](https://github.com/jborza/fpga_calculator/blob/master/seven_seg_4bit.vhd) each digit (ones, tens, hundreds) into bits for the seven-segment display and finally [multiplex](https://github.com/jborza/fpga_calculator/blob/master/seven_seg_driver.vhd) them to the display.

+A common algorithm for binary to BCD conversion is [Double dabble](https://en.wikipedia.org/wiki/Double_dabble) and I've adapted a Verilog single-clock implementation into a [10-bit version](https://github.com/jborza/fpga_calculator/blob/master/bin2bcd_10bit.vhd).

 ### Reading the keypad

 Although I've found multiple descriptions for a single button debouncer, I didn't understand how to do it over multiple possible columns that we scan and I attempted to insert some kind of debounce circuit running at a lower frequency *after* the keypad decoder, hoping it would settle on a decoded number - somehow it didn't.